 Dishwasher-Safe?

-Glass and many stainless steel bottles are dishwasher-safe, which is both convenient and important for hygiene.
+Stainless steel bottles are dishwasher-safe, which is both convenient and important for hygiene.
 Polypropylene and some lid components are best hand-washed to extend their life.
 KeepCup's product pages specify care instructions per range — always worth checking.

 Best for the Gym